pjhades/tolarian-academy/nes-ppu.md

 where the components of this 14-bit value are:

-* `T`: 3 bits, which holds the fine Y offset, which can be used to reference a specific byte (a "row") within a 8-byte chunk
+* `T`: 3 bits, which holds the fine Y offset, which can be used to reference a specific byte (a "row") within a 8-byte chunk.
-* `P`: 1 bit, which chooses the bit plane, `0` for the lower plane and `1` for the higher
+* `P`: 1 bit, which chooses the bit plane, `0` for the lower plane and `1` for the higher.
 * `C`, `R`: 4 bits each, representing the column and row number of the desired tile.
 According to the memory map of the two pattern tables, the 256 tiles in each pattern table can